Renovamen/vuepress-theme-gungnir/docs/docs/plugins/md-plus.md

 module.exports = {
   plugins: [
     mdPlusPlugin({
-      all: true,  // Enable all features or not, this will rewrite all the following options (default: false) })
+      all: true // Enable all features or not, this will rewrite all the following options (default: false) })
   ]
-}
+};
 ```

 or enable them separately: